 - An MPU region is used to wrap process-specific global variables as well as a process heap, as needed.
 The MPU region would be set up for reads and writes but, again, would disallow code execution.

 - An MPU region is used to detect stack overflows.
 As previously mentioned, this method assumes that tasks within a process don’t share data through their stacks.
 Again, code execution would be disallowed in this region.
-The RTOS is responsible for selecting which task is allowed to run and, thus, which task stack will be wrapped in an MPU region.
+The RTOS is responsible for selecting which task is allowed to run and, therefore, which task stack will be wrapped in an MPU region.

 - This MPU region is used to establish shared RAM with one or more other processes.
-If the process doesn’t need to share data, then there is no need to dedicate an MPU region.
+If the process doesn’t need to share data, there is no need to dedicate an MPU region.

-The process table consist of “N” entries, and each entry contains two fields: the base address of the region and attributes specifying the size of the region (whether the region allows reads, writes or executes, or other attributes).
+The process table consist of “N” entries, where each entry contains two fields: the base address of the region and attributes specifying the size of the region (whether the region allows reads, writes or executes, or other attributes).

 The process table is typically assigned to a task when the task is created.
-The RTOS simply keeps a pointer to the process table in the Task’s Control Block (TCB).
+The RTOS keeps a pointer to the process table in the Task’s Control Block (TCB).
 An RTOS context switch now includes additional code to update the MPU with the process table of the task being switched-in, as shown below.
-You will notice that the MPU configuration doesn’t need to be saved when a task is switched-out since the configuration for the task is always loaded from the process table, which is typically placed in ROM (i.e. Flash).
+You will notice that the MPU configuration doesn’t need to be saved when a task is switched-out since the configuration for the task is always loaded from the process table, which is typically placed in ROM (i.e., flash).

 The configuration of the MPU is updated by the RTOS during a context switch

 Cortex-M Privilege Levels